bricef/Codurance-2025-ai-hackathon-streamstack/README.md

 ## TODO

-- [ ] Login so reviews are not anonymous
+- [x] Login so reviews are not anonymous
+- [x] Tests
+- [x] user can have a favourite list
+- [x] User can see the movies they've reviewed
+- [ ] Recommendation engine - personalised based on favourites and review score
 - [ ] IMDB images fro each movie
-- [ ] Tests
-- [ ] user can have a favourite list
-- [ ] User can see the movies they've reviewed
-- [ ] Recommendation engine - personalised based on favourites and review score